- Books, Literature, and Writing»

 or, at the very latest, this morning.

-She'd spent more time linked to her email at work than ever, expecting the card to arrive, or something.
+Today, she had spent more time linked to her email at work than ever, expecting the card to arrive... expecting something.

-At home, logging onto Facebook she saw her mother's name and pinged; "You forgot my birthday,"
+At home, logging onto Facebook she found her mother's name and pinged; "You forgot my birthday,"

 How it Was